awiggins12/simple-chat/README.md

 pip install python-dotenv
 ```

-If you have cloned the repository (or downloaded requirements.txt) you can simply run:
+Instead of the above - if you have cloned the repository (or downloaded requirements.txt) you can simply run:

 ```
 pip install -r requirements.txt
 ```
+Which will install the libraries in one command rather than multiple.

 ### Generate OpenAI API Key